W4FAR Repeater: 145.37 MHz (-) 94.8 CTCSS - W4FAR DMR Repeater: 440.5375 (+)

 The W4FAR Net

-The Foothills Amateur Radio Club net is on the W4FAR repeater, 145.370 MHz every Sunday evening at 8:30 P.M.
+The Foothills Amateur Radio Club net is on the W4FAR VHF repeater, 145.370 MHz every Sunday evening at 8:30 P.M.

 This net meets for the purpose of net operation and the general enjoyment of ham radio.
 The net also meets on the W4FAR repeater for training in case of a communications emergency.
 In case of failure of the W4FAR repeater the net will meet on the 146.820 (PL 94.8) WB4PZA repeater located in Wilkesboro.